 - a multi-pole socket for input and output

 - other optional connectors as ordered

 - a bubble level

+- an air vent port

 Warning: Instruments are assembled at sea level.
 If working at altitude, there may be a considerable pressure difference between inside and outside the casing.
 Never remove this screw unless instructed to do so by GSL support staff.